realprogrammer5000/SlipstreamVPN/tos.md

 </ul>
 <h2 id="if-you-break-your-promises">If you break your promises</h2>
 <ul>
-<li>We may choose to perform no action, warn you, terminate your account, increase your usage counted towards your data cap or other account action.</li>
+<li>We may choose to perform no action, warn you, terminate your account, increase the usage counted towards your data cap or perform any other account action.</li>
 <li>We won’t always inform you when you have broken their terms of the agreement or when we have taken action.</li>
 </ul>
-<h2 id="limitations-to-our-promises">Limitations to our promises</h2>
+<h2 id="limitations-and-exceptions-to-our-promises">Limitations and exceptions to our promises</h2>
 <ul>
 <li>We reserve the right to terminate your account at any time.
 (Any subscriptions will be subsequently cancelled.)</li>
-<li>We will comply with any requests from law enforcement and valid DMCA requests.
+<li>We will comply with any requests from law enforcement and any valid DMCA requests.
 <ul>
 <li>This may prevent us from following what we promise in the sections above.</li>
 </ul>
 </li>
-<li>We reserve the right to grant exceptions of your promises to us.</li>
+<li>We reserve the right to grant exceptions to you of your promises to us.</li>
-<li>We might log connection IP addresses and some rudimentary data if we believe a DDoS or DoS is taking place.
+<li>We might log connection IP addresses and rudimentary traffic data if we believe a DDoS or DoS is taking place.
 This is necessary to ensure the availability of our services and will not occur under normal circumstances.</li>
 </ul>